GearHost/Docs/docs/manage-email-accounts.md

 1. Double click the mailbox name or select the mailbox using the check box and click the `Edit` button
 2. Modify the mailbox password
 3. Click `Save`

+###Delete a mailbox
+1. Select the mailbox using the check box then click the `Delete` button